socketio/socket.io/README.md

 If the server does not receive a `pong` packet back, then it SHOULD consider that the connection is closed.

-Conversely, if the client does not receive a `pong` packet within `pingInterval + pingTimeout`, then it SHOULD consider that the connection is closed.
+Conversely, if the client does not receive a `ping` packet within `pingInterval + pingTimeout`, then it SHOULD consider that the connection is closed.

 ### Upgrade